Deadly knife attack near church in French city of Nice leaves three dead | DW | 29.10.2020

-Three people were killed in a knife attack in the French city of Nice.
-France's anti-terrorism prosecutor's department has launched an investigation into the attack.
+Three people were killed in a knife attack, which is being investigated as a terrorist incident, in the French city of Nice.
+Following the attack, France raised its national security threat level to urgent.

 French police on Thursday morning said three people had been killed in a knife attack in the city of Nice, with several others injured.